Cellane/chalk/_drafts/gallery-my-apartment.md

 {% include image.html path="2018-05-13-my-apartment-16.jpg"
     path-detail="2018-05-13-my-apartment-16.jpg"
-    alt="And this demonstrates that the nice and tidy apartment can be very quickly transformed into a pile of :shit: and garbage.
+    alt="And this demonstrates that the nice and tidy apartment can be surprisingly quickly transformed into a pile of :shit: and garbage.
 Really, living the first two weeks without a furniture was… not exactly easy.
-Looking back, I’m not sure how I was able to survive for three months without a furniture in Texas back in the day."
-    caption="And this demonstrates that the nice and tidy apartment can be very quickly transformed into a pile of :shit: and garbage.
+    Looking back, I’m not sure how I was able to survive for three months without a furniture in Texas back in the day." caption="And this demonstrates that the nice and tidy apartment can be surprisingly quickly transformed into a pile of :shit: and garbage.
 Really, living the first two weeks without a furniture was… not exactly easy.
     Looking back, I’m not sure how I was able to survive for three months without a furniture in Texas back in the day."
 %}